Special 4th of July Hours: All locations will be open from 9am-6pm

-Will a car wash damage my vehicle’s paint?
+Can a car wash damage my car’s paint?

 There are several factors to consider with your vehicle’s paint: